On a generalization of affinoid varieties: Abstract

-In conclusion, in this work we obtain a complete affinoid theory of dagger spaces over any valued field and we show that on this theory can be developed a good theory of dagger analytic spaces, which deserves to be strengthened in the future.
+In conclusion, in this work we obtain a complete affinoid theory of dagger spaces over any valued field and we show that on this theory a good theory of dagger analytic spaces can be developed, which deserves to be strengthened in the future.